parthspatel/nix-model-repo/docs/sphinx/contributing.md

 # Contributing

-Thank you for your interest in contributing to Nix AI Models!
+Thank you for your interest in contributing to Nix Model Repo!

 ## Getting Started